Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

     ![Azure DevOps Release](azure-do-release.png)

 4. Validate that your newly built image was deployed in your AKS cluster.
-Eg - `kubectl describe pod...`
+Eg - `kubectl describe pod service-tracker-ui-<pod id> -n hackfest`

 5. Now kick-off the full CI/CD pipeline by making an edit to the service-tracker-ui frontend code in the Azure DevOps code repo.